The

 No, we don't.
 Visibility does not equal consent or permission to act.
 Attention is not an invitation to dissect and make a public figure (or any stranger, for that matter) into a case study.
 What is your solution exactly, by the way?
 That we hide them?
 That they gain weight?
 Because if your "care" requires a stranger’s body to change, it’s not concern; it’s control.

-In our society, even a small shift above what’s deemed “acceptable” weight can trigger a cascade of prejudice—from subtle social rejection to institutional discrimination.
+In our society, even a small shift above or below what’s deemed “acceptable” weight can trigger a cascade of prejudice, from subtle social rejection to institutional discrimination.
 People who “gain a skosh” are often penalized as if they had committed a moral failure, rather than recognized as humans navigating complex bodies.
 This discourse is dog-piling sizeism repackaged in a moralistic costume.
 This is about who gets to be visible, who gets to control the narrative of bodies that don’t belong to them, and who gets punished for existing outside the accepted script.

 These witches are your scapegoats.